midtown-ai/glossary/glossary/m.md

  See also [M], [Convoluted Layer], [Convoluted Neural Network], [Fully Connected Layer]

-# Mean Absolute Error

-# MAE

- See also [M], [Prediction Error]

 # Mean Absolute Error Loss Function

 # MAE Loss Function

- The Mean Absolute Error (MAE) is only slightly different in definition from the MSE, but interestingly provides almost exactly opposite properties!
-To calculate the MAE, you take the difference between your model’s predictions and the ground truth, apply the absolute value to that difference, and then average it out across the whole dataset.
-The MAE, like the Mean Square Error (MSE), will never be negative since in this case we are always taking the absolute value of the errors.
+ The Mean Absolute Error (MAE) [loss function] is only slightly different in definition from the [MSE], but interestingly provides almost exactly opposite properties!
+To calculate the MAE, you take the difference between your model’s predictions and the [ground truth], apply the absolute value to that difference, and then average it out across the whole [dataset].
+The MAE, like the [Mean Square Error (MSE)][MSE], will never be negative since in this case we are always taking the absolute value of the errors.
 The MAE is formally defined by the following equation:

  ![]( {{site.assets}}/m/mean_absolute_error_loss_function_formula.png ){: width="100%"}
  ![]( {{site.assets}}/m/mean_absolute_error_loss_function_graph.png ){: width="100%"}